jparsons153/qr_generator/README.md

 npm run dev
 ```

-The app will be available at `http://localhost:5173` (or another port if 5173 is in use).
+The app will be available at `http://localhost:5173`

 ### Build for Production